raoulbia/bot-telco/README.md

 ## Telco Chatbot Demo with Flask Backend to Query Customer Data

-This repo conatines the code for a Flask application I developed to build a chatbot demo using the SAP Conversational AI platform.
+Flask application developed as part of a chatbot demo implementation using the SAP Conversational AI platform.
 The companion tutorial for the chatbot implementation can be found here.